Lamden/docs/docs/wallet/token_swap.md

 1. Install, Setup and Login to the Lamden Wallet
 2. Install Setup and Loging to Metamask
 3. Add the Lamden TAU Token to Metamask using our smart contract 0xc27a2f05fa577a83ba0fdb4c38443c0718356501.
-4. Transfer your ERC-20 TAU to your Metamast address
+4. Transfer your ERC-20 TAU to your Metamask address
 5. Set your Metamask plugin to the "Main Network"

 ## FAQ